-MYSTICISM vs. REALITY: ASTROLOGY
+MYSTICISM VS. REALITY: ASTROLOGY

-Until about the invention of the telescope, over four hundred years ago, Astronomy was used basically to understand the movements of celestial objects, that is, to obtain mathematical model of the heavens.
+Until about the invention of the telescope, over four hundred years ago, Astronomy was used basically to understand the movements of celestial objects, that is, to obtain mathematical model of the sky.
 Later, that mathematical model was used to obtain an “astrological model”.
 That order denoted the relative importance to which each “study” was given, that is, Astronomy and Mathematics were at the service of astrology, which was considered a practical application.